VirusTotal/yara/docs/modules/dotnet.rst

     about unmanaged methods that can be reached from managed code, using PInvoke dispatch.
 A row is entered in the impl_map table for each parent method that is defined with a .pinvokeimpl interoperation attribute.
-Individual impl_maps can be accessed by using the [] operator.Each impl_map has the following attributes.
+Individual impl_maps can be accessed by using the [] operator.
+Each impl_map has the following attributes.

     .. c:member:: import_name